 If your cat is missing, the first thing to know is that most cats that go missing in western Maine are found within a short distance of home.
 They are usually hiding, not gone.
 The steps you take in the first 24 to 48 hours make the biggest difference.
 This guide covers what actually works, based on how lost cats behave and what I see in the field.

 If your cat is missing in Buckfield, Hartford, Sumner, West Paris, Stoneham, or the Oxford County Unorganized Territories, report it through Oxford County Dispatch at 207-743-9554, option 0.
 Getting the report into the system means I know to watch for your animal during any calls in the area.
+If you are outside those towns, you can find your local Animal Control Officer through the State of Maine.

-Search Close to Home First
+Search Close to Home First — and Search It Yourself

 Get the Word Out Locally